sabresaurus/PlayerPrefsEditor/README.md

 ## PlayerPrefs Editor

-To open the PlayersPrefs Editor go to Window -> Player Prefs Editor
+To open the PlayersPrefs Editor go to Window -> PlayerPrefs Editor

 This will open an editor window which you can dock like any other Unity window.